jina-ai/examples/wikipedia-sentences/README.md

 Here is a small overview if you're interested in understanding what each file in this example is doing.

 `data/toy-input.txt` - contains a small number of sentences to test the example without downloading anything. `flows/index.yml` - contains the configuration details for indexing data.

 `flow/query.yml` - contains the configuration details for querying data.

 `pods/encode.yml` - specifies which executor should be used to encode the data.

 `pods/index.yml` - specifies which executor should be used to index and store the data.

 `test/*` - various maintenance tests to keep the example running.

-`app.py`  - the gateway code to combine the index and query flow `get_data.sh` - downloads the Kaggle dataset.
+`app.py`  - the gateway code to combine the index and query flow.

+`get_data.sh` - downloads the Kaggle dataset.

-`manifest.yml` - needed to deploy to Jina Hub `requirements.txt` - contains all required python libraries
+`manifest.yml` - needed to deploy to Jina Hub.

+`requirements.txt` - contains all required python libraries.